Ephigenia/franklin/README.md

 analytics data to franklin.
 Please see the `config.php.dist` file for an example.

+## Sistrix Sichtbarkeitsindex

+Sistrix is a SEO Service Provider from Germany that provides a toolset for SEO and SEM People.
+The also have their own factor of how visible a website is for search engines - the Sichtbarkeitsindex.
+This can be monitored with this test.

+* `host` hostname that should be checked, no `http://` or other protocols

 ## Vimeo Video

 This test uses the [Vimeo Simple API](http://vimeo.com/api/docs/simple-api)